efrecon/dew/README.md

 + Automatically forward the values of most of your environment variables to the container.
 + Arrange for the container to have a minimal environment mimicing your local
-  environment: there will be a HOME directory, the same as yours.
+  environment: there will be a `$HOME` directory, the same as yours.
 There will be a user and a group, with the same IDs as yours.

 ### Alpine